 1. Mini Materials ($240K/year)

 Mat Hofma & Erik Polumbo (from Maitland, Florida, USA) started Mini Materials almost 8 years ago.

 My name is Mat Hofma, and I created Mini Materials.
 We sell miniature masonry and woodworking supplies like cinder blocks, red bricks, pallets, lumber, and even molds to pour your own cinder blocks.

 Since then we've expanded to different styles of mini masonry and even kits to build models.

 2. Toybox ($2.4M/year)

-Ben Baltes (from Oakland, California, USA) started Toybox about 5 years ago.
+Ben Baltes (from Oakland, California, USA) started Toybox over 5 years ago.

 My founders and I all LOVE building.
 We’re freaking obsessed with it and it’s an incredibly empowering experience to us.
 It’s the reason we all bonded as friends.